 To provide for a greater understanding of the material, the text uses a wide array of real-life case studies and examples of programs and policies.
 Examples include policies such as Restorative Justice, Justice Reinvestment, Stop-and-Frisk, and the Brady Act, and programs such as drug courts, community-based violence prevention, and halfway houses.
 By examining the successes and failures of various innovations, the authors demonstrate both the ability of rational planning to make successful improvements and the tendency of unplanned change to result in undesirable outcomes.
 The result is a powerful argument for the use of logic, deliberation, and collaboration in criminal justice innovations.

 Even before the Great Recession, agency administrators were told to "do more with less" and be more accountable, efficient, and effective.
 While change in itself is not bad, if unplanned, policies, programs, and projects will likely fail and foment negative consequences in the workplace and CJ system.
 This textbook provides an essential step-by-step, rational, and sequential approach to planning, implementing, and assessing change in criminal justice.
 There is no other such guidebook on the market.
-Welsh and Harris’ straightforward explanation of the overall approach to planned change, supplemented by many real-world case studies and problems, combine to provide excellent faculty and student resources.
+Welsh and Harris’s straightforward explanation of the overall approach to planned change, supplemented by many real-world case studies and problems, combine to provide excellent faculty and student resources.

 —Ken Peak, Professor Emeritus, University of Nevada, Reno